EgorDudyrev/caspailleur/README.md

 </p></details>

 We can read the implications in the table and find out dependencies in the data.
 For example:
-- every object from cartoon is a mammal\
+- every famous cartoon animal is a mammal\
 (from impl.
 0: _cartoon -> mammal_);
-- every tortoise object is real\
+- one can find famous tortoises only in real life\
 (from impl.
 1: _tortoise -> real_);
-- there are no objects that are dog and cat at the same time \
+- nobody is a dog and a cat at the same time \
   (from impl.
-4: _dog, cat -> real, tortoise, cartoon,..._ with support 0).
+4: _dog, cat -> ..._ with support 0).

 If finding full implication basis takes too much time, one can mine only a part of columns and implications: